|Royal Munster Fusiliers||7977||2nd Battalion, B Coy|

 Medal Roll Index Card

-He was awarded the Victory, British and 14-Star medals.
+Awarded the Victory, British War and 14-Star medals.

 Qualifying Date, 13.8.14